Crafter1338/Roblox-Countdown/README.md

 wait(1)
 CountdownObject:Pause() -- Pauses the countdown object.
 wait(3)
-CountdownObject:Continue() -- Continues a paused countdown object where it left off previously.
+CountdownObject:Continue() -- Continues a paused countdown object where it left previously.
 ```
 ___